-Q - Can you have different channels playing at the same time?
+Question - Can you have different channels playing at the same time?

-Q - How long do they last?
+Question - How long do the batteries last?

 Answer - It depends a bit on how loud you are playing the music, but they tend to last between 4 and 6 hours.

-Q - How do you charge then?
+Question - How do you charge them?

-Q - We live a long away from Wiltshire - Can you send them to us?
+Question - We live a long away from Wiltshire - Can you send them to us?

 Silent discos, in which people dance to music played through personal headphones rather than speakers, was once the preserve of music festivals and special club nights.
 But now it is becoming increasingly popular at weddings and private parties, enabling teenagers to dance to their hearts' content without keeping their parents or the neighbours awake all night.

-And the fact that dancers can choose between two or more different channels (With our equipment you can choose up to 3 channels) means classical music fans waltzing to Schubert can in theory share the same floor as ravers partying to hard-core techno music.
+And the fact that dancers can choose between two or more different channels (With our equipment you can choose up to 3 channels)means classical music fans waltzing to Schubert can in theory share the same floor as ravers partying to hard-core techno music.
 Its origins are said to date back to an obscure 1969 Finnish sci-fi film called Ruusujen aika, but its popularity has soared in Britain since it appeared at the 2005 Glastonbury music festival.